THAT'S PROMO AT ICE! 2K19

 How is morality structured?
 You have to be prepared to strike hot sensitivity on the search for Art.
 I wondered whether I was going to act on resentment towards the systems in place and perform in a reflection of anger.
 How can I appropriate moments from this mass-market place of frenzy?
 An employee leaning on a fresh Cadillac.
 A plastic shotgun in the front seat for passers-by to perform for the camera.
 Behind her was a screen featuring herself as a cartoon graphic spinning off Grand Theft Auto.
 The entire set up of this stand had been created around this laborer's digital image.
 Paper money was strewn over the bonnet.
 As a ten year old I, never passed a single level in Grand Theft Auto; I just learned from my older brother and his friends that it was fun to keep mowing down hookers after having sex with them in the car to reclaim their wages upon pixel murder.

 From behind velvet ropes, I watched a man grin without a pause between picking up the gun and pressing the shaft into her chest.
 He wore a suit and a lanyard.
-I noticed from the real surprise in her face, a spectacle emerging between her instinct to shy away from having a gun pulled on her, to being model bait for entertainment value.
+I noticed from the real surprise in her face, a spectacle emerging between her instinct to shy away from having a gun pulled on her nonconsensually, to being a model bait with the objective of entertainment value.
 She raised her hands in the air, pulled a shocked face on top of her authentic shock, and feigned a smile.
 The photo was taken, I didn’t have the courage to ask the man if he really wanted to shoot that woman because that’s how he feels about women?
 I asked the actress if that was a normal gesture, whether the gun often gets turned on her in tableaux of violence and assassination as if in a game without consequences.
-He was enacting a story of representation.
+He was enacting a story of representation through 'play'.
 Her answer was simply that he was the first one of the day and she hoped he was the last one too.
 I asked the guard to take our photo:

 Skins are thin at the moment.
-That’s to do with all the packaging on top of what has hurt communities of people— deep-set traumas are exposed eventually like veins of gold to be plucked and remarketed.
-When someone is off balance because their perception of self is blocking true self-expression, then it is a delicate job to explain how their desire to claim authority via a process of shaming is a form of violence.
-How does society eroticise violence through monetary systems?
+That’s to do with all the packaging on top of what has hurt communities of people— deep-set traumas are exposed eventually like veins of gold to be stockpiled and remarketed.
+When someone desires to claim authority via a process of shaming, it is a form of violence.
+So how does society eroticise violence through monetary systems?
 Freebies cost a fortune in the struggle, nothing is ever for free.
-The real problem is how we learn to evolve with our own personal format of understanding how much truth debt we owe ourselves first and foremost.
+The real problem is how we learn to evolve our personal formats of realisation, to discover how much truth debt we owe ourselves first and foremost.

 I pulled myself into action on the second day feeling mightily depressed about what I’d seen the day before.
 I wore my,